MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned that installing a Linux service does not necessarily mean that it is currently running.
 I used `systemctl` to check and start the SSH service, which helped me understand how Linux background services can be managed and troubleshooted.

+### Linux File Permissions

+I used `ls -l` to view the permissions of a file and `chmod 755` to modify its permissions.
+I also used `chown` to set the owner and group of the file.

+**What I learned:**
+I learned how Linux file permissions control who can read, write and execute files.
+The `755` permission gives the owner read, write and execute access, while the group and other users receive read and execute access.
+I also learned that `chown` can be used to manage file ownership.